yoshuawuyts/knowledge/architecture/auth.md

 storage.
 The token is then sent as a header on every request, and can be verified on the server.

+Note: client based approaches will break down once XSS can be exploited; fix XSS bugs!

 ### lock down JSON based REST API
 - Single Origin policy (only allow cross site HEAD / GET & POST)
 - lock down mime types (`application/x-www-form-urlencoded`,